 Students do not need to be nominated for GSA.
 Students may choose to apply without permission or nomination from any school official.
-In January, after a student has applied, she or he will complete the recommendation process.
+However, a recommendation from a teacher and also an administrator is required with each art form application.

-GSA does not make selections until the completion of all auditions/reviews at the final site.
+GSA does not make selections until the Final Round.

-- - Be a resident of Kentucky and currently be a sophomore or junior in a Kentucky high school or home school.
+- - Currently be a sophomore or junior in high school or home school.

 - - Complete the application by January.
 GSA will not consider incomplete applications.
 There is a fee for applying: $30 for one art form/$35 for two art forms.
 Students that receive free and reduced lunch have the option to waive the fee.

-- - If selected as a finalist, complete the Audition and Review process in March.
+- - If selected as a finalist, complete the Final Round in March.